wjsutton/radial_heatmap_generator/README.md

 ## :a: About

-Radial heatmaps looks great and can be effective for visual metaphors of representing data by time such as 24 hours in a day, 12 months in a year.
+Radial heatmaps looks great and can be effective for visual metaphors of representing data by time e.g. 24 hours in a day, 12 months in a year.

 However, there are some drawbacks: